Runiix/moment-app/documentation.md

 ### Next-JS

 Next-js is a Framwork for Javascript that includes various libraries and features.
-The main Porgramming Library is React, which is a component-based Javascript library.
+The main Porgramming Library is React, which is the most used component-based Javascript library.
 Next-JS also includes features like server-components, which allow data to be fetched and rendered by the server instead of the client.
-The Next-App router enables the use of dynamic layouts and routes for smooth and fast routing betwenn pages and dynamic content.
+The NextJs-App router enables the use of dynamic layouts and routes for smooth and fast routing betwenn pages and dynamic content.

 ### TMDB API